 These stripy stowaways landed in Britain’s waterways on the hulls of ships from Eastern Europe and decided to stay.

-They are mostly spread through recreational boating and angling, when the mussels attach themselves to the hull and equipment and are then transported to other waters.
+They are mostly spread through recreational boating and angling, when the mussels attach themselves to a boat's hull or some equipment and are then transported to other waters.